Mohammad Kismat Hashem

-Mohammad Kismat Hashem was a Bangladesh Army officer who was convicted for his role in the 1975 Jail Killing following the Assassination of Sheikh Mujibur Rahman, the President of Bangladesh.
+Mohammad Kismat Hashem (17 February 1950 – 26 March 2015) was a Bangladesh Army officer who was convicted for his role in the 1975 Jail Killing of four senior Awami League leaders following the assassination of Sheikh Mujibur Rahman, the president of Bangladesh.

 Career

-A few Bangladesh Army officers were dissatisfied with the government of Bangladesh Awami League and President Sheikh Mujibur Rahman.
-Hashem was at a meeting of Army officers at the 2 Field Artillery Regiment centre which was commanded by Major Khandaker Abdur Rashid and Major Syed Faruque Rahman.
+A few Bangladesh Army officers were dissatisfied with the government of the Bangladesh Awami League and President Sheikh Mujibur Rahman.
+Hashem was at a meeting of army officers at the 2nd Field Artillery quarter guard which was commanded by Major Khandaker Abdur Rashid and Major Syed Faruque Rahman.
 The officers gathered were briefed by Syed Faruque Rahman on the plan to remove Sheikh Mujibur Rahman.
-On 15 August 1975 Sheikh Mujibur Rahman was killed by the Army officers along with 22 members of his family.
-Khandker Mushtaq Ahmed was made the President by the army officers.
+On 15 August 1975, Sheikh Mujibur Rahman was killed by the army officers along with 22 members of his family.
+Khandker Mushtaq Ahmed was made the president by the army officers.